kimpenn/VisCello/README.md

 cello("~/Downloads/Celegans.L2.Cello") # Change path if necessary
 ```

-To put in your own dataset into VisCello for visualization, follow guidance below.
+* To put in your own dataset into VisCello for visualization, follow guidance below.

 ## General data requirement

-`VisCello` requires two main data object - an **`ExpressionSet`** object and a **`Cello`** object (or list of Cello objects), plus one configuration file. **All 3 files must be put inside the same data folder.** Each data folder represent one particular study.
+* `VisCello` requires two main data object - an **`ExpressionSet`** object and a **`Cello`** object (or list of Cello objects), plus one configuration file. **All 3 files must be put inside the same data folder.** Each data folder represent one particular study.

-The **`ExpressionSet`** object is a general class from Bioconductor.
+    - The **`ExpressionSet`** object is a general class from Bioconductor.
 See <https://bioconductor.org/packages/release/bioc/vignettes/Biobase/inst/doc/ExpressionSetIntroduction.pdf> for details.
 The expression matrix holds 3 key datasets: the expression matrix and the normalized count matrix, the meta data for the samples (cells), and the meta data for the genes.

-The **`Cello`** object is an S4 class specifically designed for visualizing subsets of the single cell data - by storing dimension reduction results of (subsets of) cells that are present in the global ExpressionSet, and any local meta information about the cells, such as clustering results.
+    - The **`Cello`** object is an S4 class specifically designed for visualizing subsets of the single cell data - by storing dimension reduction results of (subsets of) cells that are present in the global ExpressionSet, and any local meta information about the cells, such as clustering results.

-Lastly, a simple configuration file needs to be editted by user to let VisCello know general information about this study.
+    - Lastly, a simple configuration file needs to be editted by user to let VisCello know general information about this study.

-Here's an example study folder with data from Cao et al. (2017).
-You can use `cello("path_to_downloaded_data_folder")` to visualize this dataset with VisCello.
+* An example can be downloaded from https://github.com/qinzhu/Celegans.L2.Cello.git.
 This vignette will describe the preprocessing step for inputing data into VisCello.

 ## Prepare ExpressionSet object